anunez83/Hoover-API-Automation-Suite/README.md

 	  * To test a roomSize larger than `[5, 5]` one can be defined directly in the request like so:
 		  * `I.sendPostRequest(url, { "roomSize": [10, 10], "coords": [9, 0], "patches": [[5, 0], [6, 2], [8, 3]], "instructions":  "WNNNWWSSS" })`
   * `createJsonPayload`: This is a utlity function to generate the payload with `roomSize`, `coords`, `patches`, and `instructions`
- * When possible a var named `expectedJson` is being utilized to define the expected response coming from the API that will be validated against

 ## Getting Started